 Activity 3 – Pavilions in Nature

 Sometimes pavilions are built in remote places.
 These pavilions hold a precious relationship with the beauty of the natural scenery.
 Often they serve as a resting point for travelers in the midst of a longer journey.
 Most times they offer shelter with a view.
 They often are quietly present, respectful of the setting and the views.
 Look for pavilions in the landscape.
 Reflect on the material choices and how the building is detailed.
 Consider if the design is biophilic or inspired by nature’s forms and structures.
+Iterate different relationships with the ground.
+Sketch pavilions on, above, in, and below the ground and see how the experience of approaching and entering and being inside are different from different elevations.
 Try designing a nature pavilion based on nature!

 Activity 4 – Pavilions in the City